SebastiaanJohn/knn-memory-clipcap/blogpost.md

 ### Pre-processing
 Videos are converted into image frames at a rate of 5 frames per second (fps).
 We extract all frames from the start to the end of each captioned segment, treating each segment as an independent _video clip_.
 We will denote the set of video clips by $`\{c_i\}^C_{i=1}`$, where the amount of frames of clip $`c_i`$ is given by $`f(c_i)`$.
 The frames are individually embedded using the CLIP image encoder, and the captions are tokenized using the GPT-2 tokenizer.
 Given that we are only fine-tuning the model, we will use only a subset of ActivityNet Captions.
 The final pre-processed datasets can be downloaded using the links in our GitHub repository[^github].

-A visualization of an ActivityNet Captions video clip is shown in [figure 3].
+A visualization of an ActivityNet Captions video clip is shown in [figure 4].
 Each of the captions in this figure is associated with a specific time interval within the video clip.
 It should be noted that even though we treat the video clips as independent, they may not be, as references to previously described activities or objects may be made (e.g. "Eventually", "Another", "The woman").

-[figure 3]: images/ActivityNet_Captions.png "ActivityNet Captions video clip example"
+[figure 4]: images/ActivityNet_Captions.png "ActivityNet Captions video clip example"
-![ActivityNet Captions video clip example][figure 3] \
+![ActivityNet Captions video clip example][figure 4] \
-_[Figure 3]: Visualization of an ActivityNet Captions video clip[^krishna2017dense].
+_[Figure 4]: Visualization of an ActivityNet Captions video clip[^krishna2017dense].
 The video clip is shown on the left, and the corresponding caption is shown on the right._

 ### Data loading
 Since the external memories of the Memorizing Transformer need to be updated sequentially, we have to process each video clip's frames one after the other.
 This effectively makes the batch size equal to 1, making the training process very inefficient.
 Instead, we parallelize the operation by processing multiple video clips simultaneously.
-This parallel data loading process is illustrated in [figure 4].
+This parallel data loading process is illustrated in [figure 5].
 In this visualization, video clips are laid out horizontally and stacked vertically, where the number of rows corresponds to the batch size $B$, and the number of columns is the number of batching steps $S$.

-[figure 4]: images/Dataloader_ActivityNet_Captions.png "Parallel data processing"
+[figure 5]: images/Dataloader_ActivityNet_Captions.png "Parallel data processing"
-![Parallel data processing][figure 4] \
+![Parallel data processing][figure 5] \
-_[Figure 4]: Schematic of the parallel data loading process.
+_[Figure 5]: Schematic of the parallel data loading process.
 The video clip indices are just for illustration purposes; they correspond with neither the real video clips nor their lengths._

 It should be noted that since the video clips may not contain the same amount of frames, the rows in the table may not stop at the same step.
-When a step contains less than $B$ frames, the rest is filled with padding frames (represented in [figure 4] by red $`\varnothing`$ blocks).
+When a step contains less than $B$ frames, the rest is filled with padding frames (represented in [figure 5] by red $`\varnothing`$ blocks).
 Note that the more steps we have, the longer the training time of our model will be.
 Thus, we want to minimize the number of steps $S$.

 Mathematically, each row can be seen as a _bin_ $b$ in which we can put a set of video clips $`C^{(b)}`$.
 The _bin size_ is the total amount of frames that the bin contains and is given by $`f(b) = {\sum}_{c_j \in C^{(b)}} f(c_j)`$.
 Now, to minimize $S$, we want to partition the video clips into $B$ bins such that the maximum bin size is minimized.
 Thus, we are looking for the set of bins $`\{C^{(b)}\}_{b=1}^B`$ that minimizes $`\max(f(b) \mid b \in \{1, \dots, B\})`$.
 This corresponds to the multiway number partitioning problem[^graham1969bounds], a well-known computer science problem[^wikipedia2023mnp].
 Unfortunately, this problem is NP-complete[^garey1979computers], so we cannot find an optimal solution in polynomial time.
 The _approximation ratio_ can be used to evaluate alternative approximation algorithms, which is the largest bin size returned by such an algorithm divided by the largest bin size in the optimal solution.
 In our code, we use the `prtpy` implementation[^coinor2023prtpy] of the Multifit algorithm[^coffman1978application] [^wikipedia2023multifit], which has a worst-case approximation ratio of $\frac{13}{11}$ in the general $B$-bin case[^yue1990exact].
 This implies that the extra training time of our model is at most 18.2% larger than the optimal configuration (note that this is an upper bound since empty frames will not prolong the training time by much).

 ## Training
-Regarding model architecture, MemClipCap is simply ClipCap with a Memorizing Transformer as a mapping network.
-This Memorizing Transformer incorporates one or more memory layers and operates on batches of single frames instead of token sequences.
+Regarding model architecture, MemClipCap is simply ClipCap with a Memorizing Transformer as its mapping network.
+This Memorizing Transformer incorporates one or more memory layers and operates on batches of single frames instead of the original paper's usage of token sequences[^wu2022memorizing].
 Only the mapping network of MemClipCap is trained, while both the image encoder (CLIP) and the textual decoder (GPT-2) are kept frozen.

 The training data is loaded in batches.
-Each batch index corresponds to a different series of video clips; for example, in [figure 4], clips $c_1$, $c_{11}$ ... $c_{91}$ are all laid out one frame after another at index 0.
+As described in the [data loading](#data-loading) section, each batch index corresponds to a different series of video clips; for example, in [figure 5], clips $c_1$, $c_{11}$ ... $c_{91}$ are all laid out one frame after another at index 0.
 Thus, each batch index requires a separate external memory at each memorizing layer, which is cleared at the start of a new video clip.

 The forward pass of the MemClipCap model begins with the computation of the CLIP embeddings for all frames in the batch.
 Each CLIP embedding is then mapped to a prefix by the Memorizing Transformer.
-In doing so, the self-attention mechanism of each transformer layer generates a (key, value) pair for every input.
-If that layer is a memorizing layer, it appends these (key, value) pairs to the corresponding external memories.
+In doing so, the self-attention mechanism of each Transformer layer generates a (key, value) pair for every input.
+If that layer is a memorizing layer, it appends these (key, value) pairs to the corresponding external memories (see also [figure 1]).
 The (key, value) pair generated at layer $l$ for an input at batch index $i$ is appended to the external memory $M_{l, i}$.
 Before appending, the top-k nearest (key, value) pairs for that input are first retrieved.
 This allows us to incorporate information from previous frames using the gating mechanism described in the [Memorizing Transformer](#memorizing-transformer) section.

 The remainder of the forward pass is executed only with those frames in the batch that are the last in a video clip.
 This is because, during inference, a caption should only be generated once the model has seen all frames; for other frames, it is sufficient to update the external memories.
 During training, the forward pass continues by concatenating the prefix generated by the mapping network to the ground truth caption embedding and feeding the result to the language model.
 Like with ClipCap, the training objective is to predict the caption tokens conditioned on the prefix in an autoregressive fashion.
 A cross-entropy loss is therefore used to update the mapping network's parameters in the backward pass.
 Finally, during inference, beam search is used to generate a caption based on the language model outputs given the prefix for the last frame.

-We pre-trained MemClipCap and fine-tuned the baselines without using memory.
-In this process, we regarded each input image as a video clip of length 1, which meant that all memories were cleared at the end of each forward pass.
+We pre-trained a _base model_ and fine-tuned the baselines without using memory.
+In this process, we regarded each input image as a video clip of length 1, which meant that all memories were cleared at the end of each forward pass, which effectively disabled the memory mechanism.

 # Experiments